light94/naruto/README.md

 naruto
 ======
-Update:The script has been modified to deal wiht the new page format.
+Update:6/11/2014  9 pm The script has been modified to deal wiht the new page format.
 It's working again!!

-Update: This script is deprecated as of 6/11/2014
+Update: 6/11/2014 5 pm This script is deprecated.

 This script can be used for downloading naruto shippuden episodes from narutospot.net .